Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 And it was just before and during the First World War

-of commercial travel on aircraft.
+about the idea of commercial travel on aircraft.

-And according to History.com, the first commercial flight
+And according to History.com,

-Pilot Tony Yannis transported a single passenger,
+Tony Janice transported a single passenger,

-the Mayor Abe Field of St. Petersburg, Florida,
+the mayor, Abe Field of St. Petersburg, Florida,

-across Tampa Bay via his flying boat, the St. Petersburg-Tampa Airboat Line.
+crossed Tampa Bay via his flying boat,

 Okay.